-23 Note: the location of these areas may be sensitive to share publicly due to risks of looting and illegal trade.
+25 Note: the location of these areas may be sensitive to share publicly due to risks of looting and illegal trade.

-By 2030, at least 30 per cent of the Mediterranean Sea is protected and conserved through well connected, ecologically representative and effective24 systems of marine and coastal protected areas and other effective area-based conservation measures, ensuring adequate geographical balance, with the focus on areas particularly important for biodiversity.
+[By 2030, at least 30 per cent of the Mediterranean Sea is protected and conserved through well connected and effective26 systems of marine and coastal protected areas and other effective area-based conservation measures, with the focus on areas particularly important for biodiversity.]

-21. In addition, and in keeping with the regional marine conservation community recommendations (2%- The 2016 Forum of MPAs in the Mediterranean, Tangier declaration) and subregional targets (10%- EU Biodiversity Strategy) for enhanced levels of protection, a further regional sub-target has been identified:
+21. In addition, and in keeping with the regional marine conservation community recommendations (2%-The 2016 Forum of MPAs in the Mediterranean, Tangier declaration) and sub-regional targets (10%-EU Biodiversity Strategy) for stricter (to be defined) / stronger (to be defined) / even stronger (to be defined) levels of protection, a further regional sub-target has been identified: